-- When you’ve got about a half hour left, slip your covered pot into the oven and preheat to 230C/450F.
+- Preheat: When you’ve got about a half hour left, put the covered pot into the oven and preheat to 230C/450F.

 - Bake: Your dough should have doubled in size.
 Remove pot from oven.
-Holding towel, dump wobbly dough into pot.
+Dump wobbly dough into pot.
 Doesn’t matter which way it lands.
 Shake to even dough out.
 Cover.
 Bake 30 minutes.

 - Uncover, bake another 15-20 minutes or until the crust is beautifully golden.

 - Remove and let cool on wired rack.
 If not eating right away, you can re-crisp crust in 175C/350F oven for 10 minutes.
 Best way to eat it?
 Smear a warm slice with some good butter.

 Thanks to Waikarere for sending us in this great ‘No Knead’ bread recipe which they whip up two or three times a week.
 It’s ‘Running Late Bread’ because unlike most bread you don’t have to leave it for long or do anything the night before.
 Also very easy!

 In large bowl put: